tidalcycles/strudel/paper/demo-preprocessed.md

 The MIDI output can be used to send MIDI messages to either external instruments or to other programs on the same device.
-Web MIDI is currently only supported on chromium-based browsers.
+Web MIDI is currently only supported on Chromium-based browsers.

 # Future Outlook